turingschool/front-end-curriculum/projects/Fitlit-part-one.md

 The image above is *not* a comp.
 We expect you to design your own dashboard layout that is relevant to the data that was logged or calculated for a user or group of users.
 Use inspiration from Fitbit and other fitness/activity apps, but do not copy an app directly.

 **You must pull 3 inspirations from 3 different apps that you want to implement in your application**
-* Be specific about what piece you are trying to re-create
+* Be specific about what piece you are trying to re-create.
+What specifically do you want to replicate from this site? (i.e. layout, color palette, flat design, font, etc)
 * You may also pull inspirations from other sites such as [Dribbble](https://dribbble.com/)
 </section>